-Detoxification itself is actually a natural body process, not something that needs to be medically induced.
-You body forces you to rest and eat lightly when fighting a virus or infection – it gives your system the chance to use more of its energy for dealing with the problem rather than coping with the demands of a heavy digestion or stress.
-When the body is healthy it is able to keep the balance right – the toxic input and output are the same.
-If your toxic load is light then you will have minimal to no side effects.
+Detoxification itself is a natural body process, not something that needs to be medically induced.
+Your body forces you to rest and eat lightly when fighting a virus or infection – it gives your system the chance to use more of its energy for dealing with the problem rather than coping with the demands of a heavy digestion or stress.
+When the body is healthy it can keep the balance right – the toxic input and output are the same.
+If your toxic load is light, then you will have minimal to no side effects.
 That does not mean it is not worth detoxing.
-By undertaking a detox before illness takes hold you are taking a pro active approach – your body is your vehicle and it will work much better with some fine tuning.
+By undertaking a detox before illness takes hold you are taking a proactive approach – your body is your vehicle and it will work much better with some fine tuning.

 Helping with Dietary Transition

 There are ways to assist us in making a smooth transition to a better diet.
 We will cover psychological insights, cover common patterns, as well as ways to reduce excess and clear up old toxic patterns.